carbon-language/carbon-lang/clang-tools-extra/docs/clangd/Installation.rst

 Most distributions include clangd in a ``clang-tools`` package, or in the full ``llvm`` distribution.

-For some platforms, binaries are also avaliable at `releases.llvm.org
+For some platforms, binaries are also available at `releases.llvm.org
 <http://releases.llvm.org/download.html>`__.

 :raw-html:`</details>`